Berohlfs/file-search-app/README.md

 ### The `file_chunks` Table

-The **file_chunks** table gets new rows every time a user clicks on the 'Embed' button on the files page.
-Firstly, the chunks are created from the file's raw text content in memory, then sent to OpenAI's **text-embedding-3-small** model.
+The `file_chunks` table gets new rows every time a user clicks on the "Embed" button on the files page.
+Firstly, the chunks are created from the file's raw text content in memory, then sent to OpenAI's `text-embedding-3-small` model.
 After all embeddings are returned, all chunks are "bulk-inserted" into the database, storing raw text and vectors.

+---

+**Thanks for reading! 💡🚀**